What is a Service Dog, A Therapy Dog And An Emotional Support Animal?

 The moment a volunteer with a therapy dog walks into a room, you can instantly feel a change in mood.
 All eyes focus on them, as smiles spread across everyone’s faces.
 From working with a child who is learning to read to visiting a senior in assisted living, therapy dogs and their owners work together as a team to improve the lives of other people.

-The Therapy Dog Training is based on the 60 Days To A Well Behaved Pet.
-But we tweak it to focus on those skills important to Therapy Dogs.
 If you are seeking training for your dog to become a Therapy / Facility Dog, we will teach the dog the following skills in public and/or stimulating environments (*some skills may not be applicable depending on the size of the dog).
 If you have a specific organization in mind for certification, you are encouraged to ask them what their requirements are before we finalize training so you can ensure all skills required are covered.

 – Various temperament test items